Overview of Belgium's Dairy Market

 Significant Events in the Belgian Dairy Industry

-Belgium's dairy market remains resilient amidst various challenges, continuing to be a pivotal player in the global dairy industry.
-Belgium is among the countries involved in the new Arla and DMK Group entity.
-FrieslandCampina has dairy farms in Belgium.
+Belgium's dairy market remains resilient amidst these challenges, continuing to hold a pivotal position in the global dairy industry.
+The country's involvement in international initiatives, such as the new Arla and DMK Group entity, further solidifies its influence.